overvis/overvis-docs/ocp-visualizations/02-basic-example/02-export/README.md

 ...
 ```

-Because this code will be embeded in Overvis' page HTML, we have to strip `<?xml...` and `<!DOCTYPE...` tags at the beginning.
+Because this code will be embeded into Overvis' page HTML, we have to strip `<?xml...` and `<!DOCTYPE...` tags at the beginning.

 The resulting source code looks like this: